dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 ## How to observe and manage the canisters' cycles
-We next describe in more detail how you acn monitor and manage the cycles of the SNS and dapp canisters.
+We next describe in more detail how you can monitor and manage the cycles of the SNS and dapp canisters.

 ### 1. Find all SNS and governed dapp canisters and their cycle balance.